canjs/can-route/doc/can-route.md

 @link ../docco/route/route.html docco
 @package ../package.json

 @description Manage browser history and client state by synchronizing the `window.location.hash` with an observable.
+See the [guides/routing Routing] for in depth examples.

 @type {Object}